RevenueHunt

 Case Studies

 Skincare is a category where the questions a customer needs answered before buying are particularly hard to solve on a generic product page.
 Skinology, a Chilean brand founded in Santiago by Antonia Schlesinger, built a personalised quiz to bridge that gap: a dermatologist-designed assessment that feeds an in-house AI model and produces a bespoke formula for every customer.
+The brand currently runs a two-quiz architecture: a custom in-house quiz handles initial discovery and formulation, and a follow-up repurchase quiz on RevenueHunt’s Shopify Legacy app captures evolving needs at every reorder.
+Both quizzes were originally built on RevenueHunt; the discovery quiz has since migrated to a bespoke build, and the repurchase flow has stayed on RevenueHunt because the cadence-aware reorder loop is exactly what the platform was designed for.
 In this case study Antonia walks us through how the quiz, the AI, and the dermatologist sign-off work together.

 What you'll learn